-Tuition for the PA Online Program for the 2019-2020 academic year is \$14,605 per term.
-For first-year students who begin their studies in January 2020, the tuition is approximately \$43,815 for three terms of tuition.
-Second-year students can expect to remit approximately \$43,815 for three terms of tuition, and third-year students remit \$14,605 for one term of tuition.
+Tuition for the PA Online Program for the 2020-2021 academic year is \$15,116 per term.
+For first-year students who begin their studies in January 2021, the tuition is approximately \$30,232 for two terms of tuition.
+Second-year students can expect to remit approximately \$45,348 for three terms of tuition, and third-year students remit \$30,232 for two terms of tuition.
 First-year and second-year students should expect a slight increase in tuition for their fall terms.
-Activity fees, technology fees, and other expenses-including books and supplies; equipment; room and board; personal and transportation expenses; hospitalization coverage and miscellaneous medical expenses; and travel to rotations-are estimated at an additional \$27,511 for first-year students, \$29,061 for second-year students, and \$9,415 for third-year students.
+Activity fees, technology fees, and other expenses - including books and supplies; equipment; room and board; immersions; personal and transportation expenses; hospitalization coverage and miscellaneous medical expenses; and travel to rotations - are estimated at an additional \$18,975 for first-year students, \$29,671 for second-year students, and \$19,698 for third-year students.
 For more information see https://paonline.yale.edu/admissions/tuition-and-financial-aid.

-Veterans Affairs (VA) recipients: The PA Online Program allows VA recipients with pending VA remittance to attend or participate in the PA course of study, provided that the individual submits a Chapter 33 Certificate of Eligibility (or equivalent form from e-Benefits) or a Chapter 31 contract with the institution for this student on VA Form 28-1905.
+Veterans Affairs (VA) recipients: The PA Online Program participates in Yellow Ribbon and allows VA recipients with pending VA remittance to attend or participate in the PA course of study, provided that the individual submits a Chapter 33 Certificate of Eligibility (or equivalent form from e-Benefits) or a Chapter 31 contract with the institution for this student on VA Form 28-1905.